Bemba language: Moods

 The moods correspond closely to the Bantu norms.

 Imperative

 The simple singular imperative is identical to the 'dictionary' form of the verb consisting of the stem and the suffix '-a', changing to an '-e' if an object prefix is used - there is no subject prefix.
 The simple plural imperative changes '-a' to '-eni'.
 Prefixing 'aku-' or 'uka-', adds a sense of instruction to resume or continue an action.
-An emphatic form can be given by using the subject pronoun prefix (generally of class 1) and following this by the infix '-inda-'.
+An emphatic form can be given by using the subject pronoun prefix (generally of class 1) and following this by the prefix '-inda-'.